N-Acylethanolamine: NAE and the reproductive system

-Another 2004 study published in the American Journal of Obstetrics and Gynecology find NAE 20:4 (AEA) and the phytocannabinoid Δ9-tetrahydrocannabinol (THC: C21H30O2), that can mimic NAE 20:4 (AEA) by direct activation at CB1, as the CB1 carboxyl-terminus have critical structures important for CB1 activity and regulation in the receptor life cycle including activation, desensitization, and internalization, the CB2 receptors, enhance the function of glycine receptors (GlyRs) and able to switch from agonist to antagonist depending on firing rate, to exert a direct relaxant effect on human pregnant myometrium in vitro, with equal potency for both compounds, which was mediated through the CB1 receptor.
-This means that the middle layer of the uterine wall is modulated by NAE 20:4 (AEA) as well.
+Another 2004 study published in the American Journal of Obstetrics and Gynecology find NAE 20:4 (AEA) and the phytocannabinoid Δ9-tetrahydrocannabinol (THC: C21H30O2), that can mimic NAE 20:4 (AEA) by direct activation at CB1, as the CB1 carboxyl-terminus have critical structures important for CB1 activity and regulation in the receptor life cycle including activation, desensitization, and internalization, the CB2 receptors, and markedly lowering AEA content levels, enhance the function of glycine receptors (GlyRs), activate the nuclear receptor family, peroxisome proliferator-activated receptors (PPARs), able to switch from agonist to antagonist depending on firing rate, and to protect neonatal cardiac cells against hypoxia via CB2 receptor activation by induction of NO production, to exert a direct relaxant effect on human pregnant myometrium in vitro, with equal potency for both compounds, which was mediated through the CB1 receptor.
+This means that the middle layer of the uterine wall, where also CB2 reseptors are expressed, is modulated by NAE 20:4 (AEA) as well.

 Likewise, there is also demonstrated CB1 expression in the first trimester placenta characterized by a spatial-temporal modulation.
 But, at term, there is found lack of FAAH and high CB1 expression at placental villous tissue of non-laboring compared with laboring.

-After birth, CB1 receptors appears to be critical for milk sucking by newborn, as it apparently activate oral-motor musculature, by 2-AG (C23H38O4; 20:4 ω-6) in the breast milk, activation, as elevated levels of 2-AG modulate infant appetite and health, as well as NAE 20:4 (AEA) act as a neuroprotectant, also by providing retrograde signaling in the developing postnatal brain, with observations suggest that children may be less prone to psychoactive side effects of Δ9-tetrahydrocannabinol (THC: C21H30O2) or endocannabinoids than adults, as very low density of CB1, suggest a promising future for cannabinoids in pediatric medicine for conditions including non-organic failure-to-thrive and cystic fibrosis.
+After birth, CB1 receptors appears to be critical for milk sucking by newborn, as it apparently activate oral-motor musculature, by 2-AG (C23H38O4; 20:4 ω-6) in the breast milk, activation, as elevated levels of 2-AG modulate infant appetite and health, as well as NAE 20:4 (AEA) act as a neuroprotectant, also by providing retrograde signaling in the developing postnatal brain, with observations suggest that children may be less prone to psychoactive side effects of Δ9-tetrahydrocannabinol (THC: C21H30O2) or endocannabinoids than adults, as very low density of CB1, and neonatal cardiac cells express CB2, but not CB1 receptors, suggest a promising future for cannabinoids in pediatric medicine for conditions including non-organic failure-to-thrive and cystic fibrosis.